 Same, I think, as I read her words over email.

 "The mix of alpha-hydroxy acids exfoliates dead skin cells and promotes collagen production," explains Zeichner.
 "This helps to brighten and strengthen your skin's foundation, to even skin tone and minimize the appearance of wrinkles.
 Many people use AHAs as a substitute for retinol," he says.
 Myself included.
 "It also has ingredients that decrease oil production," adds Rachel Nazarian, MD, FAAD, of Schweiger Dermatology Group.
-"At $65, it's a good addition to your skincare regimen, even if used once weekly for sensitive skin types."
+"It's a good addition to your skincare regimen, even if used once weekly for sensitive skin types."

 I couldn't be happier this was one of the top picks by all three dermatologists, as I believe this product has completely changed my skin.
 Before I tried it, I suffered from uneven, sallow-looking skin that often allowed for hormonal, cystic breakouts to pop up during my period.
 Now, I swipe a P50-soaked cotton pad across my face each morning and night, and those problems no longer exist for me.
 That, and I get complimented on my skin by co-workers and estheticians alike.
 Sure, I'm bragging, but this formula works wonders in the most literal sense of the word.